JonStargaryen/jstructure/readme.md

  Each of these classes implements `FeatureContainer`, so arbitrary data can be attached to any one of them.

-### The pmw Module

-Examples of extending the core API are given in the `pmw` (previously protein modeling workbench, no a collection of classes extending the core-functionality of the library) module which contains algorithms to predict or annotate certain features of a `Protein` such as the accessible surface area, sequence motifs, secondary structure elements, the of membrane proteins.
-Basically, any information that can be computed based on a protein sequence or structure.
-Furthermore, structure reconstruction algorithms are provided which can generate an all-atom representation of a `Protein` merely by providing distance and constraints between particular amino acid positions in a sequence.

 ### Feature Providers